Back to DaveOpinion

 I love looking at the future, particularly in the realm of technology.

-I'd wager we'll see this in San Francisco first, a tech-based city with a massive traffic/parking problem.
-It can take over an hour to get across this small 7-mile wide city.
-If only self-driving cars are on the road, then the vehicles can drive quickly and without stopping, and you could get across town in minutes.
-All of that is impossible if you let a single human driven car on the road.
-So - at some inflection point, when most of the cars are self-driving anyways, and when that kind of automation is cheaply available (and easy to retrofit on older cars), then you will see SF (or perhaps zones or streets in SF) that are only open to self-driving cars.
+So at some inflection point, when most of the cars are self-driving anyways, and when that kind of automation is cheaply available (and easy to retrofit on older cars), then you will see SF (perhaps initially just specific zones or streets in SF) that are only open to self-driving cars.
 And it will grow to other cities once SF is transformed by the ability to quickly and cheaply travel from one end of the city to the other.
 After a short while, you won't need a car, and all of the street parking will disappear, and people will convert their garages into valuable storage space or extra bedrooms, and you'll be able to walk outside and instantly get a vehicle to take you anywhere in the city in minutes.
-Fatalaties from car accidents will drop to almost zero, and we will look back at the times that we allowed humans to drive around in these death machines as 'barbaric'.
+Fatalaties from car accidents will drop to almost zero, and we will look back at the times that we allowed humans to drive around in these massive death machines as 'barbaric'.

 When will this happen?
 We are in the midst of it now.
 The technology is at the point where it's just about to tip over, and then it takes a few years to go into reasonable production, and then it takes a few years to become cheap and ubiquitous.
+That seems so soon, doesn't it?
+If you look at the advances in AI from a linear perspective, then yes, it seems to soon.
+But AI isn't going to advance linearly, dear human.

 Wrong.